blmoore/thesis/plan.md

 I already have some text for this from first year report and the paper methods section.
 Things to cover include:

 * Processing raw reads, mapping
+* ENCODE data processing, MACSv2 (do I mention this?)
 - ICE, Hi-C normalisation
 * Calling boundaries, HMMs
 - Modelling, random forests, variable importance